Can I Sync Google Drive File Stream Multiple Accounts?

 Step 4.
 Name your sync task, click the “Add Source” button to add one Google Drive account as the transfer source.
 Similarly, click the “Add Destination” button to add another Google Drive account as the sync destination.

 Step 5.
-Then, click “Start Backup” to copy files between two google drive accounts.
+Then, click “Start Sync” to copy files between two google drive accounts.

 Except for the above cloud to cloud sync operation, you could create cloud to cloud backup tasks, and they are equally feasible on CBackup desktop applications, and the software can be used as a great Google Drive client alternative to help Google Drive users because of the following reasons of CBackup: